Skip to content

 What About Contributing for 2026 at the Same Time?

-Once you've taken care of your 2025 contribution, you can also start contributing for 2026.
-The 2026 limits are the same — $7,000, or $8,000 if you're 50 or older — and there's no reason to wait.
-Getting contributions in early in the year means more time for tax-free compounding.
+Once your 2025 contribution is handled, you can also contribute for 2026.
+The 2026 limits are $7,500 (or $8,600 if you're 50 or older), and there's no reason to wait.
+The earlier money goes in, the more time it has to compound tax-free.

 The Bottom Line

-A Roth IRA is one of the most powerful tax-advantaged accounts available — and for many people, the April 15 deadline is the last chance to put 2025 money to work inside one.
-If you're eligible and haven't contributed yet, this is worth doing before the deadline passes.
+A Roth IRA is one of the most tax-efficient accounts available — and April 15 is the last chance to put 2025 money to work inside one.